taehyounpark/queryosity/docs/pages/guide.md

   systematic::variation("z_half", z_half)
   ); // qty::lazy<column::valued<double>>::varied
 // (column::valued<double> is the common denominator base class)
 @endcpp

-@cpp
-// definitions are varied by alternate constructor arguments+input columns
-// since the constructor arguments of an arbitrary class is not known a-priori,
-// each must be provided on its own, rather than in a mapping. auto defn = df.vary( column::definition<>(), systematic::variation("vary_c", )
-  )();
-@endcpp

 The list of variations in a (set of) action(s) can be always be checked as they are propagated through the dataflow.